kin-community/app-ideas/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+In this community we focus on software development for blockchains.

+Discussions about and references to crypto prices, exchange listings, future predictions (including references to 'moon' and 'lambo', etc. ), promoting (shilling) other projects and memes about crypto are strictly forbidden.

+By participating in this community you agree to these terms.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our